tweag/asterius/docs/cabal.md

 Asterius now has preliminary Cabal support.
-By substituting toolchain executables like `ghc`/`ghc-pkg` and supplying some other configure options, Cabal can build static libraries and "executables" using asterius.
+By substituting toolchain executables like `ghc`/`ghc-pkg` and supplying some other configure options, Cabal can build static libraries and "executables" using Asterius.
 The "executables" can be quickly converted to node/web artifacts using `ahc-dist`.

 We also provide `ahc-cabal` which is a wrapper for `cabal`. `ahc-cabal` works